OCBteam/OCBteam/README.md

   #### We started developing tools that can be used to process climate models and other climate related datasets

-- 🏢 We are currently working with **CORDEX-CORE** climate models
+- 🏢 We are currently working with **CORDEX-CORE** climate models.
-- 🌍 We support **GEF and GCF** projects
+- 🌍 We support **GEF and GCF** projects.
-- 🌱 We started developing tools that could better link climate science and policy
+- 🌱 We started developing tools that could better link climate science and policy.
-- 🌱 We started developing tools for automatic processing of crop model output simulations
+- 🌱 We started developing tools for automatic processing of crop model output simulations.